VOLUNTEERING IN VALENCIA

 - 24/7 support from the Adventure Volunteer team

-- Program monitoring and evaluation
+- Monitoring and evaluation of the program

-- Certificate of participation
+- Certificate of weeks completed in your volunteering

-WHAT IS NOT INCLUDED?
+WHAT IS NOT INCLUDED IN THE PROGRAM?

-- Flight to Valencia
+- Flight to the country

-- Internal transportation or excursions
+- Internal transport

 - Return to the airport on the last day

-- Trips in or out the country
+- Trips inside or outside the country

 ARRIVAL AT YOUR DESTINATION

 The official currency is the Euro.
-If you don’t use euros in your country of origin, you can exchange currency before your trip, withdraw money by credit card or go to a foreign exchange office in Valencia.
-The city is also one of the cheapest places to volunteer in Spain.
+If you don’t have euros in your country of origin, you can change them before coming to your bank or withdraw money by credit card or go to a bureau de change.

 One of the largest lakes in Spain, with great ecological and cultural importance.
-It’s easy to get there, if you are very adventurous, just take the bus n.
-25. This line takes you from the centre of Valencia to Palmar and Perellonet for only €1,50 per route.
-There you can explore the lake on a boat.
-The other option to visit the Park is to take the Albufera Tourist Bus.
+It is easy to get there, if you are very adventurous, you only have to take line 25 of the public buses.
+This line takes you from the center of Valencia to the Palmar and the Perellonet, only for 1.50 € the journey.
+In the place you can make boat rides on the lake.
+The other option to visit the Park is to take the Albufera Bus tourist.

 THE CITY OF ARTS AND SCIENCES